State of Illinois

 Frequently Asked Questions

-* PUNS (Prioritization for Urgency of Need for Services) is a statewide database that records information about individuals who have developmental disabilities who are potentially in need of services
+- PUNS is a statewide database that records information about individuals with developmental disabilities who are planning for or seeking services.

-- To assist with identifying service needs and, if necessary, to enroll on a waiting list
+- To assist with identifying service needs and wants

-- Children, teens, and adults with developmental disabilities who need services or supports
+- Children, teens, and adults with developmental disabilities who need or want services or supports

-* The ISC Agent will work with the individual and their family to identify the need for services, explain services and identify the urgency of need
+- The ISC Agent will work with the individual and their family to identify and plan for service needs and register on the PUNS

 - Anytime a need for service changes